arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Would you prefer working on Green Field or Brown Field projects?
 Why?
 * [What happens when you type google.com into your browser and press enter?](https://github.com/alex/what-happens-when)
 * As a software engineer you want both to innovate and to be predictable.
 How those 2 goals can coexist in the same strategy?
+* There is an aesthetic element to all design.
+The question is, is this aesthetic element your friend or your enemy?

 ####[[↑]](#toc) <a name='patterns'>Questions about Patterns:</a>